simoninireland/simplicial/doc/glossary.rst

       A property that isn't changed by smooth changes in a complex, or by the details of how a shape is approximated by a complex.

+   Vietoris-Rips complex
+      A complex derived from an underlying distance metric.
+If 0-simplices are given locations, then for a given scale eps the Vietoris-Rips complex has a k-simplex for every collection of k 0-simplices lying mutually within a distance eps of each other.

+      Another of saying this is that the Vietoria-Rips complex is the :term:`flag complex` resulting from a complex consisting of 1-simplices between pairs of 0-simplices lying within a distance eps of each other.